 Daniel grew up in Bloomington, Indiana, and moved to Chicago after completing a Bachelor of Arts at Harvard University and a Ph.D. in mathematics at the Massachusetts Institute of Technology.
 At the age of 25, he joined the University of Chicago's mathematics faculty.
 He later served as an adviser to the governor on ethics and transparency.

 Daniel has developed a reputation for providing efficient and respectful constituent service through his district office, as well as for his efforts to inform and engage the public with frequent town halls and community meetings across the district.
 He has become a sought-after speaker across the Chicago area and elsewhere in the country, addressing, among others, the City Club of Chicago, the Aspen Institute Financial Security Summit, and the Illinois Asset Building Group Ideas in Motion Conference.

-Daniel has received many recognitions for his public service, including the 2014 Community Investment Award from the Woodstock Institute and the 2012 John W. Maitland Award from the Illinois Biotechnology Industry Organization.
-Most recently, Daniel was named one of Crain’s Chicago Business’s “40 Under 40” class of 2014.
+Daniel has received many recognitions for his public service, including the 2016 Richard J. Phelan Profile in Courage Award from Planned Parenthood Illinois Action, the 2015 Alzehimer's Association Illinois Legislator of the Year award, the 2014 Community Investment Award from the Woodstock Institute, and the 2012 John W. Maitland Award from the Illinois Biotechnology Industry Organization.
+Daniel was also named one of Crain’s Chicago Business’s “40 Under 40” class of 2014.
 His wife, Karin, is a former Peace Corps volunteer now working on her doctorate in history at Northwestern University.
-They and their two children, Elliot and Theodore, reside in Evanston and worship at Temple Beth Israel.
+They live in Evanston with their two children, Elliot and Theodore.

 - Appropriations I